Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 	* No including ID REPLACE syntax acts as **INSERT** to insert a new record at the last row.
 * If the row doesn't exists:
 	* No including ID, REPLACE syntax acts as **INSERT** to insert a new record.
-	* Including ID, REPLACE syntax acts as **INSERT** to insert a new record.
+	* Including ID, REPLACE syntax acts as **REPLACE** to replace the existed one.
 * For example, `REPLACE INTO test.students (id, class_id, name, gender, score) VALUES (9, 1, '小默', 'M', 98);`, the record allocates at 9 which there is a vacancy of 9 in the original table.

 #### Update or Insert (can update more than one values)
 Use `INSERT INTO <table name> (string1, string2, ...)
 VALUES (value1, values2, ...)
 ON DUPLICATE KEY UPDATE value=1, value=2, value=3...; to solve repeatibility, and the updated strings would be defined in `UPDATE`.
 The syntax is same with the replace syntax .
-For example, `INSERT INTO test.students(id, class_id, name, gender, score) VALUES (4, 2, '小黄', 'M', 98) ON DUPLICATE KEY UPDATE name='小黄', gender='M', score=98;` to replace the original record 4.`
+For example, `INSERT INTO test.students(id, class_id, name, gender, score) VALUE (4, 2, '小黄', 'M', 98) ON DUPLICATE KEY UPDATE name='小黄', gender='M', score=98;` to replace the original record 4.`

 * String and Values should be corresponding, and all columns except for ID will be included, or it reports an error that is "Field xxx doesn't have a default value".
 * The modified values put in `on duplicate key update`.